ikelaiah/free-pascal-snippets/README.md

 ## Thanks

-- The FPC devs for the joy of Object Pascal.
+- The FPC devs for sharing the joy of Object Pascal.
 - The Lazarus IDE devs for making such an amazing IDE.
 - The people behind various units/modules in OPM.
 - The lovely people at the [Unofficial Free Pascal discord server](https://discord.com/channels/570025060312547359/570091337173696513).
 You guys are gems.